 North Carolina online sports betting has yet to be approved, and that will eliminate online-only operators from gaining access to the state at this time.
 In order to place a bet in NC, bettors must visit one of the two Harrah’s Casino locations.

 Get more online sports betting information from other states

 - See if a BetMGM bonus code will work where you’re from.

 NC Sports Betting Rules

-If William Hill does provide the betting for the EBCI, then international sporting events will be featured along with the top US professional sports.
-An announcement on college betting has not been made, but it would likely be allowed in the official gaming compacts that are signed.
+With William Hill operating as Caesars to provide the betting for the EBCI, then international sporting events will be featured along with the top US professional sports.
+In-state college betting is also part of the new bill.
+It will be allowed in the official gaming compacts that are signed with tribal gaming entities.

 NC Sports Betting Regulations

 In July 2019, Governor Roy Cooper signed Senate Bill 154 into law, officially legalizing sports betting.
 At that time, North Carolina became the 7th state to pass a sports betting law in 2019.

 This new law also required a new gaming compact to be signed and agreed upon by the Eastern Band of Cherokee Indians and Cooper.
 This process carried over into 2021.
 The US Department of the Interior is required to approve any new tribal gaming compacts.